mmaer/omnifocus-scripts/scripts/linking/README.md

 [Install plugin](omnifocus:///omnijs-install?path=https://github.com/mmaer/omnifocus-scripts/raw/update_readme/scripts/linking/linking.omnifocusjs.zip)

-Plug-in links one another task by adding URLs in note.
+Links one another task by adding URLs in note.

 ## How to use
 1. Select one or more tasks or projects.